Does LECOM have a dress code?

-Letters of recommendation can be submitted through Interfolio, Virtualevals, AACOMAS, emailed to email@example.com, or mailed to 1858 West Grandview Boulevard, Erie, PA 16509.
+The preferred method for submitting letters is to submit them directly through your AACOMAS application.
+We can also accept letters through Interfolio, Virtualevals, emailed to email@example.com, or mailed to 1858 West Grandview Boulevard, Erie, PA 16509.
 Please make sure that you, the applicant, are clearly identified in the letter and that all letters are signed by your recommenders.
-Letters submitted online will not be downloaded until the time of your interview.
+Letters submitted through an online service will only be downloaded and updated on your student portal at the time of your interview.

 When do I need to submit my letters of recommendation?